howard9192/Promptgpt/Instructions.md

 **Prompt Chaining Strategy:**

-1. **Step 1: Analyze the job description for the senior solutions architect position at Amazon.**
+1. **1.1: Analyze the job description for the senior solutions architect position at Amazon.**
    - Evaluation Method: The quality of the analysis based on its alignment with Amazon's specific role requirements.
-2. **Step 2:  Identify potential behavioral questions based on Amazon's leadership principles, and develop answers.**
+2. **1.2:  Identify potential behavioral questions based on Amazon's leadership principles, and develop answers.**
    - Evaluation Method: The relevance of the identified questions and the effectiveness of your suggested answers in demonstrating the user's fit with Amazon's culture.
-3. **Step 3:  Understand the technical aspects of the role, identify potential technical interview questions, and provide guidance on preparing for these questions.**
+3. **1.3:  Understand the technical aspects of the role, identify potential technical interview questions, and provide guidance on preparing for these questions.**
    - Evaluation Method: The relevance of the identified technical questions to the solutions architect role and the accuracy of your technical guidance.
-4. **Step 4:  Conduct a mock behavioral interview and provide feedback.**
+4. **1.4:  Conduct a mock behavioral interview and provide feedback.**
    - Evaluation Method: The realism of the mock interview and the relevance and actionability of your feedback.
-5. **Step 5: Conduct a mock technical interview and provide feedback.**
+5. **1.5: Conduct a mock technical interview and provide feedback.**
    - Evaluation Method: The realism of the mock interview and the relevance and actionability of your feedback.
-6. **Step 6:  Provide a list of general tips for making a good impression during the interview.**
+6. **1.6:  Provide a list of general tips for making a good impression during the interview.**
    - Evaluation Method: The relevance and actionability of your tips.

 **Goal:**